Darvin Moon: 2009 World Series of Poker

-During the final table, Moon eliminated Steve Begleiter and seasoned pro Phil Ivey.
+During the final table, Moon eliminated Steve Begleiter in sixth place and seasoned professional Phil Ivey in seventh place.
 In both cases, Moon was behind but caught cards to win; Ivey lost with A-K to Moon's A-Q when a queen came up on the flop, and Begleiter's pocket queens lost to Moon's A-Q when he caught an ace on the river.
 Moon lost the chip lead during the November Nine game, but his elimination of Begleiter brought him back into the chip lead with 63.9 million chips.
 He made it to the final two players and went heads up against Joe Cada, with Moon at 58.85 million and Cada at 135.95 million.
 Moon briefly recovered the chip lead from Cada, but lost it during the 79th heads-up hand, where Cada bet 3 million chips with his J-9 on a 10-5-9-10 turn after the flop was checked, Moon check-raised all in with 8–7.
 Cada called with his remaining 58 million chips, won the hand and regained the chip lead and the momentum for the duration of the match.